isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-16-post-Ceylon Spinach.md

 <section>
   <h4>Sun and soil needs:</h4>
 	<p>This vine needs about <a href="/page-index/horticulture-techniques/gauging-light/">4-6 hours of direct sunlight or 6-8 hours of indirect sunlight</a>.
-This plant will grow faster in direct sunlight but will tolerate shadier conditions.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
-The plant can be grown in <a href="/page-index/horticulture-techniques/planting-in-containers/">smaller pots</a> about 15cm deep, but growth will be less vigorous due to the shallow soil.</p>
+This plant will grow faster in direct sunlight but will tolerate shadier conditions. </p>
-	<p>As a fast-growing vine, this plant needs a sturdy <a href="/page-index/hardscapes/trellises/">trellis</a> to scramble on, or it can be left to sprawl on the ground. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage additional growth and improve air circulation.</p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 15cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.</p>
 	<br>
 </section>